Pulsar as a Weber detector of gravitational waves and a probe to its internal phase transitions: Detecting phase transition occurring inside a pulsar

-The formation of topological defects routinely occurs in symmetry-breaking transitions and has been extensively discussed in the literature, from the early Universe to condensed matter systems.
-Depending on the relevant energy scales these defects can be a source of large density fluctuations.
-The underlying dominant mechanism for their formation in a phase transition is the so-called Kibble mechanism \cite{Kibble:1976sj,Kibble:1980mv} which predicts a defect density proportional to the number density of correlation domains, with proportionality constant determined using universal arguments depending only on the specific symmetry breaking pattern and dimensionality of space under consideration.
-Thus, the random network of defects arising in any phase transition and resulting defect distribution can be determined entirely using the symmetry-breaking pattern.
-For example, a random network of vortices arises from superfluid transition.
-A network of domain walls and global strings arises from the spontaneous breaking of $Z(3)$ center symmetry for confinement–deconfinement QCD transition \cite{Gupta:2010pp}.
-Some QCD transitions ( e.g. the color flavor locked (CFL) phase, expected to arise at very large values of baryonic chemical potential) may give rise to only global strings, with $SU(3)_c\times SU(3)_L \times SU(3)_R\times U(1)_B$ symmetry broken down to the diagonal subgroup $SU(3)_{c + L + R}\times Z_2$ \cite{Alford:2007xm}.
 The evolution of such a defect network shows universal characteristics.
 Starting with initial defect densities (basically determined using correlation length and topological probability calculations), the later evolution of string defects and domain wall defects shows scaling behavior.
 This has important implications for predictions of changes in the moment of inertia (hence glitches/anti-glitches), quadrupole moment, and subsequent relaxation to the original state of rotation in a reasonably model-independent way.
 An important aspect of topological defect sourced density fluctuations relates to the manner in which density fluctuations evolve in time.
 Eventually density fluctuations decay away, leaving uniform new phase (in the core region undergoing phase transition).
 But the manner of this decay, and the time duration, depend crucially on the specific nature of the defect, and hence on the symmetry breaking pattern.
 For example, while bubble-generated density fluctuations decay away quickly in the time scale of coalescence of bubbles, the domain wall network and the string network coarsen on much larger time scales (with specific scaling exponents) which are characteristic of specific type of defect.
 Thus the precise measurement of the pulsar spinning rate and modification of pulse profile, and its time evolution, can also provide important information about the specific transition occurring inside the neutron star.